Using commands, scripts, and the Virtual Browser

 Using script shortcuts, script actions, and lifecycle scripts

 Use scripts to make changes to an end user’s Skytap environment, check the state of a VM in an environment to confirm that a user has performed specific tasks, or provision or tear down remote resources in another cloud.
 Scripts can access metadata attributes that apply to an end user through the Course Manager control endpoint.
 Scripts are executed in the Course Manager Script Host VM, and Course Manager automatically adds this VM to a lab end user’s Skytap environment when the VM is needed.
-You can configure settings related to the Script Host.
 Once you add script packages to a course, you can add script shortcuts, script actions, and lifecycle scripts to the course.

-• Script Host RAM and vCPU settings – Set the RAM and vCPUs for Script Host VMs that are automatically added to environments by Course Manager.
+Set the RAM and vCPUs for Script Host VMs that are automatically added to environments by Course Manager with the Script Host RAM and vCPU settings setting.

-Script Host idle suspend can be enabled by default using your account settings or for an individual course, event, or on-demand lab using Course Manager tags.
+You can configure the Script Host RAM and vCPUs by default using your account settings or for an individual course, event, or on-demand lab using Course Manager tags.

 Script shortcuts, script actions, and lifecycle scripts